Free Consultation

 If your child struggles with math, numbers, memory, or basic arithmetic despite effort and practice, dyscalculia may be a factor.
 Early intervention can make a meaningful difference.
 And if your child has dyscalculia, it is never too late to intervene.

-At Edublox Online Tutor, we combine cognitive training with individualized online tutoring to help students strengthen the skills required for math success.
-We work with families across the United States, Canada, Australia, and beyond.
+At Edublox Online Tutor, we integrate cognitive training with academic tutoring to help students strengthen the skills required for math success.
+We support families worldwide.

 Book a free consultation to discuss your child’s learning needs and explore how we can help.